duythinh2022-ui/Advanced-flight-controls-addon-for-Aryx-s-F-22E-mod-for-Nuclear-Option./README.md

 -Roll/Yaw: pure rate command, as AoA increases, roll will introduce more yaw into the same direction.
 	+Past 40 degrees of AoA, roll and yaw input starts to blend and become unified as the same control axis.

--Flaps: reduced scheduling based on airspeed, dynamically deployed to minimize AoA and disengage as aoa increases.
+-Flaps: reduced scheduling based on airspeed, dynamically deployed to minimize AoA and disengage as aoa increases, preventing wing local AoA increase.

 *Rolling on flaperons are prioritized over flaps to maximize roll authority at low airspeed.